10sr/installer_sh/README.md

     $ ./installer.sh install

-Only download packages and from $source and extract them by:
+Only download archive listed in $source and extract them by:

     $ ./installer.sh fetch